 ◘◘ See a couple of Bangkok’s main landmarks

 Grand Palace.
-For about 150 years, this place was not only the home of the King and his court, but also the entire administrative seat of the government.
-By the turn of the 20th century, Thai Kings have stopped living in this palace and has primarily became a public museum; yet the complex remains to be the seat of power as well as the heart of the Thai kingdom with several royal offices still situated inside.
-Take note that unless there is a state function, the Grand Palace is open everyday from 8:30AM to 3:30PM (audience halls with the magnificent thrones are closed on weekends).
+For about 150 years, this place was not only the home of the King and his court but also the entire administrative seat of the government.
+By the turn of the 20th century, Thai Kings have stopped living in this palace and have primarily become a public museum; yet the complex remains to be the seat of power as well as the heart of the Thai kingdom with several royal offices still situated inside.
+Take note that unless there is a state function, the Grand Palace is open every day from 8:30AM to 3:30PM (audience halls with the magnificent thrones are closed on weekends).

 Aside from the reclining Buddha, the temple grounds also contain a number of viharas (halls), 91 small chedis (stupas), 4 great chedis, 2 belfries, a bot (central shrine), gardens, a small temple museum, and other buildings — notable of which is the school of Thai medicine which is famous for being the birthplace of traditional Thai massage and for being the national headquarters for the teaching and preservation of such traditional practices.
 Truth be told a lot of people desire to either be taught here or to be serviced a massage (it can be quite tough to reserve a spot).

 » Stuff yourself with great Thai food for lunch!

 If there is one place that you must dine in for your 24 hours in Bangkok trip, it would be the humble restaurant of Krua Apsorn in Samsen Road!
 It is a favorite among the locals and it remains to be a legendary ‘heritage’ restaurant in the city that consistently delivers delicious Thai dishes at affordable prices.

 This was our lunch stop during the Destination Discovery tour and I’m so glad that they introduced me to this place.
 Besides, every dish that was served to us was bursting with bold flavors that made me want more!